tonghuikang/swe-sharing/slides.md

 You might want to find out if coding is for you
 - My suggestion is to learn Python and solve simple algorithmic tasks
-  - I think [CodeSignal Arcade](https://app.codesignal.com/arcade/python-arcade/meet-python) introduces the concepts step by step
+  - [CodeSignal Arcade](https://app.codesignal.com/arcade/python-arcade/meet-python) introduces the concepts step by step
   - Online videos are fine too
-  - Start with Python, rather than say Android programming
+  - Start with Python which is easy to learn, rather than say Android programming
 - Coding bootcamps
   - Singaporeans might be eligible for massive discounts

 If you like coding and have a lot of time
-- Start competitive programming (Leetcode contests, Codeforces)
+- Competitive programming (Leetcode contests, Codeforces)
   <!-- I should have practised competitive programming in NS -->
 - Kaggle data science competitions
-- Build coding projects (start simple)
+- Build coding projects (start simple and seek advice)

 ---